 This document identifies procedure-specific safety hazards and associated safety requirements.
-It does not describe general safety practices or site-specific safety practices (see (AD[01-02]).
+It does not describe general safety practices or site-specific safety practices.

-Personnel working at a NEON site must be compliant with safe fieldwork practices as outlined in the Operations Field Safety and Security Plan (AD[03]) and the EHSS Safety Policy, Program and Management Plan (AD[02]).
-The Field Operations Manager and the Lead Field Technicians have primary authority to stop work activities based on unsafe field conditions; however, all employees have the responsibility and right to stop their work in unsafe conditions.
+Personnel working at a NEON site must be compliant with safe field work practices as outlined in the Operations Field Safety and Security Plan (AD[03]) and NEON Environmental, Health, and Safety Program and Management Plan (AD[02]).
+Additional safety issues associated with this field procedure are outlined below.
+The Field Operations Manager and the Lead Field Ecologist have primary authority to stop work activities based on unsafe field conditions; however, all employees have the responsibility and right to stop their work in unsafe conditions.